-Tony Barea is an Illawarra based actor and writer having turned to his passions in 2015 after quitting the life of a Service Station operator.
+Tony Barea is a Sydney based actor, writer and content creator having turned to his passions in 2015 after quitting the life of a Service Station operator.

-In the 12 months to March 2020, he delivered strong performances in True West (Kaktus productions) A Few Good Men(Wollongong Workshop), as Picasso in Picasso at the Lapin Agile(Wollongong Workshop) and as Serge in the new work PIT(Sandpaperplane), by Jackson Used which premiered at The Old 505 in February.
-It has been this performance work that is driving him to further develop develop his written work and to see it produced over the next 18 months as well as continue to actively seek out acting employment.
+In the 12 months to March 2020, he delivered strong performances in True West (Kaktus productions) A Few Good Men(Wollongong Workshop), as Picasso in Picasso at the Lapin Agile(Wollongong Workshop) and as Serge in the new work PIT(Sandpaperplane), by Jackson Used which premiered at The Old 505 in February 2020.

 Tony has had extensive training in theatre and screen acting, having studied the Meisner Technique full time for three years.
-He continues to work tirelessly on his craft.
-Currently working with industry professionals including casting director David Newman, film and television director Geoff Bennet, and casting directors and renowned coaches Faith Martin and Micaeley Gibson.
+He continues to work tirelessly on his craft, regularly working with industry professionals including casting directors David Newman, Faith Martin and Micaeley Gibson as well as television director Geoff Bennet.

-He is represented by Gina Stoj Management and is a proud member of Actors’ Equity, AWG (Australian Writers Guild) Screen Illawarra and TNN (Theatre Network NSW)
+Tony is represented by Gina Stoj Management and is a proud member of Actors’ Equity(MEAA), AWG (Australian Writers Guild) Screen Illawarra and TNN (Theatre Network NSW)